XeroAPI/Xero-CFML/README.md

 #### Configure Xero Application
 Go to your upgraded [Xero Partner application](https://api.xero.com/Application).
 Enter a callback domain i.e. localhost.

-Open *config-partner.json* located in the resources directory and save it as *config.json*, Open *config.js* then copy and paste the consumer key and secret.
+Open *config-partner.json* located in the resources directory and save it as *config.json*, Open *config.json* then copy and paste the consumer key and secret.

 	"ConsumerKey" : "__YOUR_CONSUMER_KEY__",
 	"ConsumerSecret" : "__YOUR_CONSUMER_KEY_SECRET__",

 Customize your callback base URL and callback path to point to the location of example/callback.cfm.
-For example ...

 	"CallbackBaseUrl" : "http://localhost:8500",
 	"CallbackPath" : "/Xero-CFML-master/example/callback.cfm"

 #### Entrust SSL Certificate
 Xero will issue you SSL certificates for accessing the Partner API.
-Download and store the SSL certificate on your server.
-To keep things simple, place the .p12 file in the /resources/cert directory.
-In a production environment, you will move the resources directory outside the webroot for security reasons.
+Download and store the SSL certificate on your server and follow the directions to create a .p12 file, then place it in the /resources/certs directory.

 	"EntrustCert" : "certs/xero-entrust-20170513.p12",
 	"EntrustCertPassword" : "123456"